JeovaneSousa/nutri-info-app/README.md

 * You can log in by providing your name and an optional URL for a profile picture to be displayed.
 You can select the appearance mode, and also togle a remember me function, so that your information gets recovered when you come back to the app.

 Topics covered:
-* Coordinator Pattern
+* Coordinator Pattern with Navigation Stack
+* MVVM
 * URLSession and Result for the Network Layer
 * UserDefaults
-* Dark and Light mode.
+* Dark and Light mode
-* Conditional and Enviromental Modifiers
-* State changes, Bindings and Singletons (@FocusState, @State, @Published, @StateObject, @ObservableOBjects, @EnvironmentObject)
+* State, Focus, Bindings and Singletons (@FocusState, @State, @Published, @StateObject, @ObservableOBjects, @EnvironmentObject)

 Stack:
 * SwiftUI